 After he became ordained as a minister, he refused to play the old blues, and favored gospel songs relating the word of the Lord.

-He also had many part songs in his song list.
+He also had many party songs in his song list.
 Musicians at that time played on the street, parties, and any where where they could get a few coins, a bed or a meal.

 Candyman Rev Gary Davis